neulwing/Kozakura35/README.md

 ## Introduction
 _Kozakura,「小桜」,「こざくら」means "Little Cherry Blossom"._

 The KZ-35 is a bottom mount keyboard based on the QAZ 35% layout.
-The project is intended to freely 3D-printable and a fun little project for those hand-wiring their first keyboard.
+The project is intended to be freely 3D-printable and a fun little project for those hand-wiring their first keyboard.

 The case is seamless and in one solid piece.
 No need for a top cover as the screws are hidden underneath the keycaps.